uk000/goto/README.md

 The invocation results get accumulated across multiple invocations until cleared explicitly.
 Various results APIs can be used to read the accumulated results.
 Clearing of all results resets the invocation counter too, causing the next invocation to start at counter 1 again.

 In addition to keeping the results in the `goto` client instance, those are also stored in locker on registry instance if enabled.
-(See `--locker` command arg)
+(See `--locker` command arg).
+Various events are added to the peer timeline related to target invocations it performs, which are also reported to the registry.
+These events can be seen in the event timeline on the peer instance as well as its event timeline from the registry.

 #### APIs